Skip to content

 const products = await db.fetchAll(

-`SELECT p.*, c.name as category_name
+`SELECT p.*, c.name AS category_name

 FROM products p